| |

 Newspaper Resources

 For those interested in reviewing the articles I have read for this section, please refer to the list below.
-Each link leads to a copy of the newspaper article in question, for review purposes.
+Each link leads to a copy of the newspaper article in question, for educational purposes.
 I am certain many other articles can also be found through your local library.

 James Dallas Egbert III